17Skye17/2nd-YouTube8M/README.md

 You can also use our pretrained model to make predictions, the pretrained` inferece_model` is in  `./models`, just specify `train_dir=./models`.

 Done!
 Now we get the .csv file for submission : )

+# LICENSE
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details